somnath3112/somnath3112.github.io/_portfolio/portfolio-001.md

 ## 1. Setup

+Before working with ORB-SLAM2 and its forks, you need to set up the following dependencies: **Pangolin** for real-time 3D visualization and debugging, **OpenCV** for computer vision tasks like feature detection, image preprocessing, pose estimation, and visualization, and **Eigen** for efficient linear algebra operations essential for SLAM algorithms.
+These dependencies ensure efficient and accurate performance of your SLAM system.

 ### Pangolin

 Pangolin is a lightweight and efficient library for managing OpenGL display and interaction.
 It is particularly useful in SLAM (Simultaneous Localization and Mapping) applications for visualizing the 3D environment and the trajectory of the robot in real-time.
 By providing an intuitive interface for rendering graphics, Pangolin helps developers to debug and analyze the performance of their SLAM algorithms effectively.